Joe Krebs: Personal life

 Krebs was a native of Missouri and grew up in St. Louis, Missouri.
 His father was a physician, and his mother was a dietician.
 Krebs was the eldest of nine children.
 He had two daughters and three grandchildren.
 He and his wife, Mary Lynne, lived in Maryland at the time of his death.

 Krebs enjoyed many athletic activities such as hiking, cycling, and swimming.
-In 1988 and 1990, Krebs completed the annual 4.4 mile Chesapeake Bay Swim, one of America's premier open water swim challenges.
+Krebs twice completed the annual 4.4 mile Chesapeake Bay Swim, one of America's premier open water swim challenges.
 The race begins at the shores of Sandy State Park and ends at a beach on Kent Island.
 Krebs had also engaged in several self-contained bicycle tours as well as participated in 5 long distance bike rides to raise money for AIDS Service Programs in Washington, D.C.

 Krebs died from pancreatic cancer at his home in Rockville, Maryland, on April 6, 2021, at the age of 78.